dexie/dexie-website/docs/Dexie/Dexie.use().md

 # Remarks

-Your provided `create` function takes a [DBCore](https://github.com/dfahlander/Dexie.js/blob/master/src/public/types/dbcore.d.ts) and should return modified [DBCore](https://github.com/dfahlander/Dexie.js/blob/master/src/public/types/dbcore.d.ts).
-This could seem somewhat abstract, but in practice you can just clone the given DBCore and alter its `table` function to return your own version of `table`.
+Your provided `create` function takes a [DBCore](/docs/DBCore/DBCore) and should return another plain JS object confirming to the [DBCore](/docs/DBCore/DBCore) interface.

-##

 # Example